Column: Wearing a mask doesn't seem like a big ask

 A recent online survey that we did at the Sun asked if residents should be required to wear a mask in public.
 The results were YES at 49%, NO at 48% and TORN at 3%.
 It’s pretty evenly split — surprisingly to me.
 This is not an official survey, but it’s still interesting.

-Wearing a mask seems like a relatively easy CDC-recommended preventive measure to slow the spread of the disease.
-All we have to do is three simple things: Wash our hands frequently, distance and wear a mask.
+Wearing a mask seems like a relatively easy CDC preventive measure to slow the spread of the disease.
+All we’re asked to do is three simple things: Wash our hands frequently, distance and wear a mask.

 Not bad.
 Better than being stuck at home.